 Day 3 – Start Your Engine, We are Heading North

-Start your drive early morning towards Bay of Islands, which hosts some of the best attractions in the region.
+Start your drive early morning towards the Bay of Islands, which hosts some of the best attractions in the region.

-Most of them are at Paihia town, from which you can embark on Snapper Fishing Tour or find your inner pirate by joining a Tall-Ship Sailing Trip for a day in the turquoise-colored sea.
+Most of them are at Paihia town, from which you can embark on Snapper Fishing Tour or find your inner pirate by joining a Tall-Ship Sailing Trip for a day in the turquoise-coloured sea.

 Or set off to see that cool Hole In The Rock while watching out for dolphins.
 According to Maori culture, drops of water coming from the roof of the Hole in The Rock signify good omen.

 Looks amazing, right?
 There are many types of cruises you can take to get to Hole in The Rock, some include island hopping of 144 islands (!) in the area or seafood lunch, choose according to your own pace.